Back to Blog

 Frequently Asked Questions

 Photography and video policies?
-Generally, mobile phone photography for personal use is permitted, but professional cameras with detachable lenses are usually prohibited.
-Flash photography is almost always discouraged as it can disrupt the performance and other attendees.
-Always check the specific venue policy on the day or on their website.
+Generally, small, non-professional cameras and mobile phones are permitted for personal use.
+However, professional cameras with detachable lenses, video recorders, and selfie sticks are typically prohibited.
+Flash photography is usually not allowed as it can disrupt the performance and other audience members.
+Policies can vary, so it's wise to check the venue's specific guidelines before arriving.

 What's the refund policy?
-Refund policies are dictated by the ticket vendor.
+Refund policies are determined by the ticket vendor and the promoter.
 Generally, tickets are non-refundable unless the event is cancelled.
-If the event is rescheduled, tickets are usually valid for the new date.
-Always read the terms and conditions at the point of purchase.
+If an event is rescheduled, tickets are usually valid for the new date, with options for refunds if you cannot attend the rescheduled performance.
+Always refer to the terms and conditions provided at the time of purchase.

 Top Tips for Sting at Poblado de Sancti Petri

-To truly maximise your experience of Sting at the iconic Poblado de Sancti Petri, here are some insider tips:
+To ensure your experience of Sting's performance at the magnificent Poblado de Sancti Petri is truly unforgettable, here are some tailored tips:

 Ready for an Unforgettable Evening?